iamskok/gatsby-remark-code-buttons/README.md

 ---

-:octocat: Currently, buttons support only click to copy functionality.
-PRs are welcome.
+Currently, buttons support only click to copy functionality.
+PRs are welcome :octocat: